Gamine

-A gamine is a slim, often boyish, elegant young woman who is, or is perceived to be, mischievous or teasing.
+The gamine is a popular archetype of a slim, often boyish, elegant young woman who is described as mischievous or teasing, popularized in film and fashion from the turn of the 20th century through to the 1950s.
 The word gamine is a French word, the feminine form of gamin, originally meaning urchin, waif or playful, naughty child.
-It was used in English from about the mid-19th century (for example, by William Makepeace Thackeray in 1840 in one of his Parisian sketches), but in the 20th century, came to be applied in its more modern sense.
+It was used in English from about the mid-19th century (for example, by William Makepeace Thackeray in 1840 in one of his Parisian sketches), but in the 20th century came to be applied in its more modern sense.

 Lexicography

 In 1997 the publisher HarperCollins drew up a list of 101 words – one a year – that defined the years 1896 to 1997.
 Gamine was chosen for 1899, being described by Philip Howard in The Times as follows:

-Gamine has been used particularly of such women in the performing arts or world of fashion.
+Gamine has been used particularly to describe women in the performing arts or world of fashion.
 In that context, the closest English word – of Anglo-Norman origin – is probably "waif" (although "gamine" is often seen as conveying an additional sense of style and chic).
 For example, in a press release of 1964, impresario Andrew Loog Oldham described the 17-year-old singer Marianne Faithfull as "shy, wistful, waif-like"; and writer and musician John Amis referred to German-born actress Luise Rainer (1910–2014) as Paul Muni's "waif-wife" in the 1937 film, The Good Earth.

 Gaminerie has sometimes been used in English with reference to the behaviour or characteristics of gamin(e)s.